Skip to main content

 In the 1990 census, 124,437 persons declared themselves to be of Slovenian descent.
 Among them, 87,500 (70.3%) declared Slovenian descent as their only or primary origin (the census allowed declaring one or more origins).
 Slovenian national awareness has risen significantly since Slovenia gained independence in 1991; consequently, during the 2000 census, 175,099 people declared themselves to be of Slovenian descent.
 Three quarters of these Slovenes live in six states: Ohio (49,598), Pennsylvania (14,584), Illinois (11,743), Minnesota (6,614), Wisconsin (6,478) and California.

 Unofficial estimates of the number of Slovenes in the United States and their descendants are even higher, varying from 300,000 to 600,000.
 Over the decades and with the arrival of new generations, the majority have blended into American society, leaving only a small number of those taking an active part in Slovenian associations and cultural and other organizations.
-However, larger-scale events bring together hundreds if not thousands of Slovenes.
+However, larger-scale events bring together hundreds, if not thousands of Slovenes.

 Slovenian centers, associations, Catholic parish churches and support organizations are of key significance for preserving the national identity.
-The majority of organizations use English and Slovene, and also publish weekly, monthly and occasional newspapers and magazines such as: Slovenski ameriški časi – Slovenian American Time (Cleveland), Ave Maria (Lemont), Glasilo Amerikanski Slovenec - KSKJ, Glasilo Prosveta - SNPJ, Our Voice - AMLA and Zarja - The Dawn (Joliet, Slovenian Women's Union of America).
+The majority of organizations use English and Slovene, and also publish weekly, monthly and occasional newspapers and magazines such as: Slovenski ameriški časi – Slovenian American Times (Cleveland), Ave Maria (Lemont), Glasilo Amerikanski Slovenec - KSKJ, Glasilo Prosveta - SNPJ, Our Voice - AMLA and Zarja - The Dawn (Joliet, Slovenian Women's Union of America).

 Radio programs and electronic media are becoming of increasing significance.
-In Cleveland alone, there are four Slovenian radio programs, and the majority of groups have their own websites.
-Over the last two years, the website ClevelandSlovenian.com, containing news from Cleveland and other parts of the world, and various links to other media, associations, parishes, etc., has established itself as the central Internet source of information.
+In Cleveland alone, there are two Slovenian radio programs, and the majority of the clubs have their own websites.

 At the beginning of 2009, the Center for Slovenian Studies was established at Cleveland State University with the purpose of encouraging cooperation between Slovenian and American universities, exchanges of professors, lecturers and students, and to promote Slovenian science and culture at American universities.